leahvelleman/velleman-dot-org/mx.md

 ## But you're an editor!
 Isn't this incorrect?

-Sure is.
-Fuck it.
 Style guides are made by humans.
-We can change them.
+We can change them to serve human goals.

 ## Why don't you use Dr?